Probing the large-scale magnetic field inside the Sun from three decades of observed surface magnetograms: Magnetogram data, assimilation and the 3D Dynamo model

 \section{Magnetogram data, assimilation and the 3D Dynamo model}

-We have adopted a 3D kinematic dynamo model, STABLE, to simulate the magnetic field in solar convection zone with axisymmetric flows and nonaxisymmetric magnetic fields \citep{HCM17, HM18}.
+We have adopted the 3D kinematic dynamo model, STABLE, to simulate the magnetic field in the solar convection zone with axisymmetric flows and non-axisymmetric magnetic fields \citep{HCM17, HM18}.
 This model solves the induction equation:

-in a three-dimensional (3D) rotating spherical shell with prescribed plasma velocity field ($\mathbf{V}$), turbulent diffusivity ($\eta$) (see Appendix.~\ref{sec:mcflow}\&\ref{sec:diffusivity} for the details) and a source term, $\mathbf{S}$, constructed from a parametrized sunspot deposition algorithm based on the deep toroidal field to mimic the BL mechnaism.
-In our study, we replace this sunspot deposition algorithm with assimilation of observed Line-of-Sight (LOS) magnetograms from the Michelson Doppler Imager (MDI) and the Helioseismic and Magnetic Imager (HMI).
-We assimilated LOS magnetic field measurements from MDI and HMI magnetograms from May 1996 to April 2025 with a 24-hour cadence for almost three decades.
-We transform the LOS magnetograms into heliographic coordinates with appropriate center-to-limb correction using Magnetic Mapping and Processing (MagMAP) Python package \citep{MAGMAP, Caplan_2025}.
-While MagMAP was originally developed for HMI data, we have extended its functionality to support MDI as well.
+in a three-dimensional (3D) rotating spherical shell with prescribed plasma velocity field ($\mathbf{V}$), turbulent diffusivity ($\eta$) (see Appendix.~\ref{sec:mcflow}\&\ref{sec:diffusivity} for the details) and a source term, $\mathbf{S}$, constructed from a parametrized sunspot deposition algorithm based on the deep toroidal field to mimic the BL mechanism.
+Numerically, STABLE is implemented by adapting the Anelastic Spherical Harmonic (ASH) code for solving only the induction equation.
+STABLE employs a pseudospectral method with a triangularly truncated spherical harmonic decomposition in the horizontal direction and a fourth-order finite-difference scheme in the radial direction.
+The time integration is performed using a mixed scheme (semi-implicit/explicit), whereas the smooth and regular behavior of the spherical harmonics obviates the need for any special treatment of singularities near the poles.
+Further numerical details can be found in \citet{Clune_1999, Brun_2004ApJ, Miesch_Dikpati_2014}.

-Our simulation domain spans the solar convection zone from $0.69R_{\odot}$ to $R_{\odot}$ in radius, $0^\circ$ to $180^\circ$ in latitude, and $0^\circ$ to $360^\circ$ in longitude, where $R_{\odot}$ is the Solar radius.
+Our simulation domain spans the solar convection zone from $0.69R_{\odot}$ to $R_{\odot}$ in radius, $0^\circ$ to $180^\circ$ in latitude, and $0^\circ$ to $360^\circ$ in longitude, where $R_{\odot}$ is the solar radius.
 The computational grid consists of 200, 256, and 512 points in the $r$, $\theta$, and $\phi$ directions, respectively.
-We use two output layers from MagMAP: the converted and down sampled (to our simulation grid) $B_{r,obs}$, and the default weight function $W$ as follows:
+The mean magnetic field $\mathbf{B}$ in Equation~\ref{eq:induction_eq} is solved in terms of toroidal and poloidal potentials and we write $\mathbf{B}$ as

+where $A$ and $C$ represent the toroidal and poloidal potentials, respectively.
+We impose radial boundary conditions on the surface ($A = \partial C/\partial r = 0$), and perfectly conducting boundary conditions ($C = \partial A/\partial r = 0$) at the base of the convection zone, as described in \cite{Miesch_Teweldebirhan_2016}.